wanglimin/Places205-VGGNet/README.md

 | Places205-VGGNet-11 |  82.0 |  65.3  |
 | Places205-VGGNet-13 |  81.9 |  66.7  |
 | Places205-VGGNet-16 |  81.2 |  66.9  |

+We extract the fc6-layer features of our trained Places205-VGGNet models, which are further normalized by l2-norm.

 #### Download
 coming soon